 However, CRA will split your tax credit between eligible parties if you are in a subscription agreement with more people, roommates, or spouses.

-Suppose you have a subscription to non-qualifying news content, like non-digital content, or a radio subscription, like SiriusXM.
-In that case, you can only claim the tax credit on the stand-alone portion of the digital news content you can access.
+If you have a subscription to non-qualifying news content, like non-digital content, or a radio subscription, like SiriusXM, you can only claim the tax credit on the stand-alone portion of the digital news content you can access.

 If it is difficult to determine the stand-alone cost of the digital new content, you can use a comparable stand-alone cost to estimate the qualifying subscription expenses.
 Otherwise, you will receive a tax credit for only half of the total subscription cost.